-On May 4, 2020, the U.S. Departments of Labor and Treasury (the Agencies) issued guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with the Coronavirus disease of 2019 (COVID-19), which was deemed a national emergency on March 1, 2020 (the National Emergency).
-To protect individuals from losing benefits, the Agencies extended deadlines that might have been missed due to the National Emergency.
-The temporary extension of the deadlines was initially set to expire 60 days after the end of the National Emergency.
-The Agencies have revised their guidance to provide that your extended deadline will end on the earlier of one year from your original deadline or your original time limit after the end of the National Emergency (Agencies' deadline).
+On May 4, 2020, the U.S. Department of Labor and the Treasury (the Agencies) issued guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with the Coronavirus disease of 2019 (COVID-19), which was deemed a national emergency on March 1, 2020 (the National Emergency).
+To protect individuals from losing benefits, the Agencies extended deadlines that might have been missed due to the National Emergency, which ended on May 11, 2023.
+The temporary extension of the deadlines expired on July 10, 2023, 60 days after the end of the National Emergency.

-If you experience a qualified change in status that is a HIPAA Special Enrollment event, and your 31-day notification period falls within the National Emergency, you may up until the Agencies' deadline to make coverage changes.
+If you experienced a qualified change in status that is a HIPAA Special Enrollment event, and your 31-day notification period occurred during the National Emergency (March 1, 2020 through May 11, 2023), you have exhausted the applicable deadline to report your change.
 Note that a HIPAA Special Enrollment event includes loss of eligibility for another group health plan or health insurance that you or your dependents are enrolled in and gaining an eligible dependent through a birth, marriage, or adoption.
 For qualified changes tied to financial assistance or loss of coverage under the Children's Health Insurance Program (CHIP) or Medicaid, the timing is based on the 60-day notification period, rather than 31 days.
-You will have up until the Agencies' deadline to report a change of status and change your benefits.
+You have exhausted the applicable deadline to report a change of status and change your benefits.